Year 3

 Literacy

-The children will then spend time learning to tell the time using both analogue and digital clocks and solve problems involving time durations.
+The children will spend time learning to tell the time using both analogue and digital clocks and solve problems involving time durations.
 While studying the properties of shape, the children will learn about turns and angles, comparing angle types and drawing them accurately.
 The children will consolidate knowledge of fractions and apply their skills to identify half and quarter of shapes and numbers.
 They will recognise and describe 2-D and 3-D shapes and will make 3-D shapes.
 For the last few weeks of term, the children will work on money and will continue to revise multiplication and division throughout the term.

 Reading